rlucente-se-jboss/bootc-demo/README.md

 ## Demo setup
 Install a minimal CentOS Stream 9 instance.
 Copy this repo to the CentOS Stream 9 instance.
+Log into the CentOS Stream 9 instance.
+Create an SSH keypair to access the edge device.
+Don't set a passphrase, even though you really should, to make the demo a little easier.

+    cd ~/rhel-image-mode
+    ssh-keygen -t rsa -f ~/.ssh/id_core
+    cp ~/.ssh/id_core.pub .

 Edit `demo.conf` and make sure its what you want for the various variables.
 Configure the demo.